Sterile Processing Technician Training & Certification

 Fayetteville Technical Community College (Certificate)

-Fayetteville Technical Community College (FTCC), located in Fayetteville, North Carolina, offers a highly competitive program that accepts just 10 students per year and is one of the shortest of its kind at 17 credits.
-The FTCC program follows the standards of the Association for the Advancement of Medical Instrumentation (AAMI) and prepares graduates to sit for the National Certification Exam from the Certification Board of Sterile Processing and Distribution (CBSPD).
+Fayetteville Technical Community College (FTCC), located in Fayetteville, North Carolina, offers a highly competitive program that accepts just ten students per year and is one of the shortest at 17 credits.
+The FTCC program follows the standards of the Association for the Advancement of Medical Instrumentation (AAMI).
+It prepares graduates to sit for the National Certification Exam from the Certification Board of Sterile Processing and Distribution (CBSPD).

 As part of the program, students will delve into topics such as introduction to computers; applied communications; introduction to sterile processing; STP clinical practice; career assessment; and prof success prep.
-Graduates will be able to take up opportunities at central processing units in hospitals, surgery centers, and dialysis facilities.
+Graduates can take up opportunities at central processing units in hospitals, surgery centers, and dialysis facilities.

-Students through this program will develop the necessary knowledge and skills required for properly disinfecting, preparing, processing, storing, issuing both sterile and non-sterile supplies, instrumentation, and equipment for patient care.
+Through this program, students will develop the knowledge and skills required for properly disinfecting, preparing, processing, storing, and issuing sterile and non-sterile supplies, instrumentation, and equipment for patient care.

 • Location: Fayetteville, North Carolina